GafferHQ/gaffer/doc/source/ScriptingAPI/ConfigurationFiles/index.md

 When launched, Gaffer automatically adds the `~/gaffer/startup` configuration directory to `GAFFER_STARTUP_PATHS`, to allow users to create their own config files without needing to make any changes to their environment.
 This user-level config is run last, allowing it to override studio-level configuration files.

 Within a startup directory, config files are stored in subdirectories, by application name.
 Each application executes the files in their appropriate directory.
-For example, the browser app executes any files in the `~/gaffer/startup/browser` directory.
+For example, the GUI app executes any files in the `~/gaffer/startup/gui` directory.

 ## See Also ##